hyperledger/firefly/docs/keyconcepts/blockchain_protocols.md

 FireFly is deliberately one step detached from the deployment, upgrade, and maintenance of this on-chain logic.
 This approach applies to both the foundational constructs, and the fully custom on-chain logic.
-We leave the best practice on this specialist activity is left to the domain of the individual blockchain communities.
-However, the CLI automation for developers does automate deployment of  building blocks to get you started.
+We leave the best practice on this specialist activity to the the individual blockchain communities.
+However, the CLI for developers does automate deployment of a reference set of contracts to get you started.

 A popular approach to innovation in enterprise use cases, is to make small internal customizations to the operation of standardized peer-reviewed logic (such as token contracts), without updating